The if

 To evaluate multiple conditions within a single if

-, you can use logical operators like &&
+, logical operators such as &&

 (logical AND) and ||